 If you are feeling adventurous, then you could also jump on a train and head to Verona for the day - very easy to do and I really enjoyed my time there.
 The amphitheatre is very well preserved and of course, there is always Juliette's Balcony :-)

 Venice is one of my favourite places to go - the people are very friendly, the city is just amazing and it is all very walkable.
-Wrap up really well for December, stop and have hot mulled wine often and soak up the atmosphere and you will have a great time. almost 7 years ago
+Wrap up really well for December, stop and have hot mulled wine often and soak up the atmosphere and you will have a great time. about 6 years ago